ciatph/webmap-kmz/README.md

 3. Run the localhost static website:<br>
 `npm run client:dev`

+4. Edit the contents of the localhost web map on<br>
+`/client/app/main.js`

-4. View available NPM scripts in the [Available Scripts](#available-scripts) section for more information.
+5. View available NPM scripts in the [Available Scripts](#available-scripts) section for more information.

 ## Available Scripts